tc39/notes/meetings/2019-07/july-25.md

 Disambiguation is one thing, we weren't totally sold on doing that 2 days ago, but im open to the idea but I don't really feel like i'm strongly convinced.
 I think it would add complexity to the grammar as well.

-LBR: I understand this feature is highly desired by a lot of people.
+LEO: I understand this feature is highly desired by a lot of people.
 But at the same time, there's a high cost to complexity to the final code.
 And in the end, this is just sugar.
 I consider, as a developer, I am very skeptical if the tradeoffs we are offering here really compensate for the complexity we are adding to the language.
 It seems that we are getting so many different syntaxes, and we are just celebrating everything.
 I'm afraid in the future that we get problems with languages that added so much sugar, like Perl.
 It's the value but also the doom at the same time.
 I think we should be more, and i feel at the same time, because of the complexity I am aggressively challenged from my objections.
 I think this is an important flag for one, I am not going to be able to object this log?
 Once this goes to Stage 3, I don't think there will be web compatibility issues with this, and this will ship as soon as this gets to Step 3.

 DRR: I don't entirely disagree.
 MM said, we should think about not adding features to the language as progress as well.
 The overwhelming feedback that I get from users is extremely positive towards these features.
 AKI has said to me "Since I joined TC39 people have asked me about optional chaining"